aw0reborn/cryptography/README.md

-Cryptography:
+#Cryptography:
 Cryptography is the science of using secret codes.
-A Cryptographer is someone who uses and studies secret codes.
+A *Cryptographer* is someone who uses and studies secret codes.
-But the secret codes deosn't always remains secret, A Cryptanalyst is someone who can hack secret codes and read other people’s encrypted messages.
-Cryptanalysts are also called CODE BREAKERS or HACKERS.
+But the secret codes deosn't always remains secret, A *Cryptanalyst* is someone who can hack secret codes and read other people’s encrypted messages.
+Cryptanalysts are also called *CODE BREAKERS* or *HACKERS*.

-CODES vs CIPHERS:
+##CODES vs CIPHERS:
 The development of the electric telegraph in the early 19 th century allowed for near-instant communication through wires across continents.
 This was much faster than sending a horseback rider carrying a bag of letters.
 However, the telegraph couldn’t directly send written letters drawn on paper.
 Instead it could send electric pulses.
 A short pulse is called a “dot” and a long pulse is called a “dash”.
 In order to convert these dots and dashes to English letters of the alphabet, an encoding system (or code ) is needed to translate from English to electric pulse code (called encoding ) and at the other end translate electric pulses to English (called decoding ).